 .

-Purging 100 items will not magically transform your home, but it WILL get the ball rolling.
+Decluttering 100 items will not magically transform your home, but it WILL get the ball rolling.

-It will stop you from saying “later” and instead, propel you to do something and take action.
+It will stop you from saying “later” and instead propel you to do something and take action.

 Over time, you will notice a big difference in the state of your home.
-Best of all, you will develop the habit of continually evaluating the things in your home and purging when something is no longer needed.
+Best of all, you will develop the habit of continually evaluating the things in your home and decluttering when something is no longer needed.

 Yup, it will feel amazing!